Furatayn Movement: History

 On December 13, 2018, Mohammed Shia al-Sudani announced his departure from the Dawa Party and the State of Law Coalition.
 On January 19, 2019, he announced the formation of a new political party.
 Al-Sudani's official statement read: "Furatayn Movement is a genuine Iraqi political movement born to correct the trajectory of the State's work and stand against corruption and corruptors," he added "young people represent the backbone of the Furatayn Movement and are the spearhead of the coming reform."
 He also emphasized the intent for the party to be diverse and include all components of Iraqi society.

 In the 2021 parliamentary elections, al-Sudani successfully won a seat in the Council of Representatives of Iraq, and in October 2022 after a period of deadlock, he was sworn in as the Prime Minister of Iraq.

 In 2023, Furatayn announced that it will not participate in the 2023 Iraqi governorate elections.

 In 2024, ahead of the 2025 Iraqi parliamentary election, there were reports of a potential alliance between Furatayn and Sadrist Movement.

 On 20 May 2025, Mohammed Shia al-Sudani announced the formation of a new political alliance named Reconstruction and Development Coalition (ائتلاف الإعمار والتنمية), that will participate in the upcoming 2025 parliamentary elections.
-It is composed of Furatayn Movement, National Contract Coalition headed by Falih Al-Fayyadh, Wataniya Coalition headed by Ayad Allawi, Ibdaa Karbala Coalition headed by Nassif Jassim, current governor of Karbala Governorate; Bilad Sumer group headed by Ahmed Al Asadi, current Minister of Labour and Social Affairs; Ajyal group headed by Mohammed al-Sahyoud, the Shaykh of the Al Sudani tribe in Iraq; and Huloul Coalition headed by Mohammed Sahib al-Daraji.
+It is composed of Furatayn Movement, National Contract Coalition headed by Falih Al-Fayyadh, Wataniya Coalition headed by Ayad Allawi, Ibdaa Karbala Coalition headed by Nassif Jassim, current governor of Karbala Governorate; Bilad Sumer group headed by Ahmed Al Asadi, Minister of Labour and Social Affairs; Ajyal group headed by Mohammed al-Sahyoud, the Shaykh of the Al Sudani tribe in Iraq; and Huloul Coalition headed by Mohammed Sahib al-Daraji.